 The Ontario Fire Code contains specific requirements for the installation and maintenance of smoke alarms and carbon monoxide alarms.
 You can learn about Ontario’s fire safety rules at the Ontario Government’s website.
 Ontario Hosts may also want to consider contacting your local fire service to determine how these and other fire safety regulations may apply to your listing.

 In most jurisdictions, money you earn from hosting is income and may be subject to tax.
 This is an especially complex topic, so you should take time to understand the rules as they apply to you and your particular situation.
 For more information about tax obligations and filing returns in Ontario, please visit Canada Revenue Agency’s website, which provides details about what taxes may apply in your particular circumstances.

 All pictures and descriptions you provide should accurately represent the home or space being offered.

 We encourage you to provide accurate information about your listing, including any limitations or features promoting the accessibility of your accommodation space, your building, and the surrounding area.
 Be sure to communicate with your guests about any accessibility requirements they may have.
 Accessibility may go beyond accommodating people with physical disabilities.
 The Accessibility for Ontarians with Disabilities Act, 2005 includes a definition of disability that you may find helpful.
 You can also access more information about Ontario’s accessibility standards at the government’s website.

 Your municipality may also have other requirements you need to understand relating to licensing, zoning, noise, safety, and other matters.
 Contact them directly for more information.

 Residential Tenancies Act

 Rentals of residential units in Ontario may be subject to the Residential Tenancies Act, 2006.
-For assistance in understanding how the act applies or to seek legal advice, call Ontario’s Landlord and Tenant Board toll-free at 1-888-332-3234.
+For assistance in understanding how the act applies, seek legal advice or call Ontario’s Landlord and Tenant Board toll-free at 1-888-332-3234.
 You can also access more information on who is covered by the act.